chaitanya0411/deep_drive/README.md

 ```
 python main.py --dataset dataset/ --nb-epoch 50 --resized-image-height 128 --resized-image-width 128
 ```
-After succesfully exection of the main.py RMSE value will be printed on the screen and steering angle per frame id will be generated in predicted_angles.csv.
+After succesfully execution of the main.py RMSE value will be printed on the screen and steering angle per frame id will be generated in predicted_angles.csv.
-Note : If you want please set nb-epoch,batch_size and samples_per_epoch 50 as per requirement or system configration.

 1. Code Execution Step for Module 2 (comma.ai)

-1. Obtaing dataset and code following the link : [Comma.ai Research](https://github.com/commaai/research)
+1. Obtain dataset following the link : [Comma.ai Research](https://github.com/commaai/research)

 1) Start training data server in the first terminal session
 ```bash